hoffmangroup/segway/doc/segway.rst

 labels are not enforced during the identify task, and therefore cannot be specified during identify.

-You can also choose to specify soft assignment for supervision label.
+You can also choose to specify a soft assignment for the supervision label.
 For example, with the line::

     chr3    400    800   0:5

-one can enforce that these positions will have label in the range of [0,5) i.e. one of {0,1,2,3,4}.
-You may want to do this if you know the apparence of the patterns in the regions but you believe they might belong to more than 1 label.
-For soft assignment currently we only support fixed size of the range of labels (e.g. you may specify both 0:5 and 3:8 in the *name* of a BED file but both 0:5 and 6:8 are not allowed).
+one can enforce that these positions will have a label in the range of [0,5).
+In other words, the label will be restricted to one of {0, 1, 2, 3, 4}.
+You may want to do this if you know the apparence of the patterns in the regions but you believe they might belong to more than one label.
+For soft assignment currently we only support a fixed size of the range of labels.
+For example, you may specify `0:5` and `3:8` in a single supervision label BED file, but you can't specify `0:5` (range size 5) and `6:8` (range size 2).

 To simulate fully supervised training, simply supply supervision labels for the entire training region.